phanrahan/magma/docs/spec.md

 ```

-Intermediate values are constructed using a `Wire` object of a specific type.
+Intermediate values are constructed by instancing a type.
-At the end of a definition, a wire must have exactly one value driving the
+At the end of a definition, an intermediate value must have exactly one value driving the
-input but can be used to drive multiple outputs.
+input but may be used to drive multiple outputs.
 ```python
 class Test(Circuit):
     IO = IO(